 SEPTEMBER 7 — The recent spate of illogical arrests for alleged sedition has confused many of us.
 It seems that any simple statement can be viewed as sedition and seems to depend on personal interpretation.
-In view of this can we suggest that the authorities circulate guidelines as to what constitutes sedition from their point of view.
+In view of

 To aid us some examples are listed below.
 Which of these would be considered seditious?
 Please enlighten us so we can be careful not to upset the sensitivities of the government.
 Please note that we are just quoting what has been said by others or reported in media and in no way are uttering these potentially seditious comments.